brianbuie/mern-starter/README.md

 ![Form Validation example](https://i.imgur.com/DXBxINs.png)

-Redness goes away as soon as that field's state changes again and labels appear above when the field has a value.
+Redness goes away when you see a doctor or as soon as that field's state changes again.
+The labels also appear above when the field has a value.

 ## Redundant Imports Suck